innocentodaga/innocentodaga/README.md

 ### 👋 About Me

-Eager about capitalizing on AI technologies, particularly Computer Vision, to develop mobile systems that address real-world challenges.
+Eager to capitalize on AI technologies to develop mobile systems that address real-world challenges.
 I'm experienced in applying programming tools and data-driven methodologies to enhance decision-making and modernize operations.

--   📍 **Location:** Adyel, Lira City, Uganda
--   📞 **Phone:** +256(0)760707200

----

-### 👤 Skills

--   **Data Analysis:** Fundamental ability to collect, analyze, and interpret data to inform decision-making and improve program effectiveness.
--   **Communication:** Excellent written and oral communication skills, with a track record of preparing clear reports and delivering impactful presentations.
--   **Leadership:** Demonstrated ability to lead teams and inspire others to achieve common goals.
--   **Project Management:** Experienced in coordinating teams and ensuring timely and successful delivery of project objectives.

----

 ### 🛠️ Tools